mosdef-hub/foyer/docs/docker.rst

 .. important::

-    The instructions above will start a docker container but containers by nature are ephemeral, so any filesyJune 14th.
-I toured the two bedrooms this Saturday.
-I was wondering what provisions are there if I were to renew my lease and transfer it to a new two bedroom apartment/town home.
-Also, are there any specials if I sign a lease for a year. stem changes (like adding a new notebook) you make will only persist till the end of the container's lifecycle.
+    The instructions above will start a docker container but containers by nature are ephemeral, so any filesystem changes (like adding a new notebook) you make will only persist till the end of the container's lifecycle.
 If the container is removed, any changes or code additions will not persist.

 Persisting User Volumes
 -----------------------